Sajeev Pazhoor: Career

-His debut documentary Agnisakshiyude Sakshi brought him State television Award for best Documentary Director(2003).
+His debut documentary Agnisakshiyude Sakshi brought him State television Award for best Documentary Director (2003).
 After that, he directed and scripted almost hundreds of documentaries and ten short stories.
 Later in 2014, he won the State Award for the Best Documentary Director.
-He entered the Malayalam film industry as an assistant director and later associate director under Shaji.N.Karun.
-He made his debut in the screenplay arena through Shaji .N.Karun's movie Swaapanam.
+He entered the Malayalam film industry as an assistant director and later associate director under Shaji.
+N. Karun.
+He made his debut in the screenplay arena through Shaji.
+N. Karun's movie Swaapanam.
 He also worked with Lenin Rajendran and Sanjeev Shivan as associate director.
 He wrote the screenplay for the movie Swayam directed by R. Sarath.
 Meanwhile, he worked as associate director and script editor of many movies in the Kokborok language.
 Of which the movie Yarwng received a National Film Award for the best feature movie in Kokborok.
 He wrote the story, screenplay and dialogue for Thondimuthalum Driksakshiyum directed by Dileesh Pothan that has won various awards..
 He won the Kerala State Award for Best Scriptwriter in 2017 for the movie.
 He worked for the movie Sathyam Paranga Viswasikumo by G. Prajith.
-His upcoming movie is Kesu E Veedinte Nadhan directed by Nadirshah, starring Dileep & Urvashi.